New in Sketch — Multi-paste, better gradients, faster Symbols, and more Learn more

 Troubleshooting

-If you’re having trouble setting up or using the MCP Server — for example, if the connection between your AI client and Sketch isn’t working or certain tools don’t respond as expected — head over to the Troubleshooting page.
+If you’re having trouble setting up or using the MCP Server — for example, if the connection between your AI client and Sketch isn’t working or certain tools don’t respond as expected — try the steps below.

 Security